The Customer Lifecycle in Retail

 • Comparisons

-By providing relevant information and personalizing each of your interactions as much as possible, you push the customer further along the lifecycle, gradually leading them towards purchase.
+By providing relevant information and personalizing each of your interactions as much as possible, you encourage the customer to move forward in the customer lifecycle and gradually guide them toward a purchase.

 3. Conversion